About Us Contact Shop

 And whether you want to stay at home, head out for the night, save money, or you need a great weekend plan, I think my list of things to do with friends will help you plan out your next hang.

 I love getting creative and looking back at the fun activities I’ve done with my besties.
 I have such good memories of my social outings with friends and enjoying each other’s company while staying in or going out.
-And if you want some fresh + fun ideas to do with friends, then here are some ways you can spend time together.
+And if you want some fresh + fun ideas to do with friends in 2026, then here are some ways you can spend time together.

 It’s time to take your ideas out of the group chat and into real life, so plan out your next get together and enjoy some time with your friend group.